 Minimizes Pressure Ulcers

-This indicates the percent of patients who have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a barometer of nursing care .
-Pressure ulcers, also called bed sores, are routinely the result of patients not being moved frequently enough.
+This is the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers are considered to be an indicator of nursing care .
+Pressure ulcers, also referred to as bed sores, are routinely caused by residents not being moved frequently enough.

 Minimizes Serious Falls

-This tells you the percent of residents that have had a fall resulting in serious injury.
+This indicates the percentage of patients who have had a fall which caused major injury.

 Minimizes Urinary Tract Infections

 In Woodbine Rehabilitation & Healthcare Center, 1.1% of Patients had UTIs